FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Discussions

-\section{Security Analysis}
+\subsection{Security Analysis}

-considers a strong adversary that fully controls the OS kernel and attempts to compromise the privacy and integrity of the secure LLM inference system.

-\textbf{Direct Attacks}: A compromised kernel may attempt to directly steal or tamper with model weights and the KV cache by accessing physical memory. {\sys} secures all code and data of the inference framework within either TrustZone's secure memory or {\mem}.
-TrustZone protects the former, preventing access by the normal-world kernel.
-Similarly, {\mem} is unmapped from the normal-world's stage-2 page table (S2PT), rendering it inaccessible to the normal-world kernel.
-Any attempt by the normal-world kernel to access {\mem} will trigger a stage-2 page fault.

-\textbf{DMA Attacks}: A compromised kernel might attempt to initiate malicious DMA requests to read from or write to {\mem}. {\sys} prevents this by controlling the SMMU page tables.
-Specifically, all {\mem} pages are unmapped from device access, with the exception of the {\npu}, which is explicitly authorized to access {\mem} via DMA.
-An attacker might then attempt to exploit the {\npu} to copy content from {\mem} to unprotected memory. {\sys} mitigates this by: 1) unmapping the {\npu}'s MMIO region from the normal-world kernel, preventing the compromised kernel from controlling the {\npu}; and 2) restricting the {\npu}'s access solely to {\mem} regions, thereby preventing the {\npu} from writing data to unprotected memory.
+\textbf{Direct Attacks}: {\sys} considers a kernel-level attacker who tries to compromise the privacy and integrity of the secure LLM inference system.
+The code and data of the inference framework reside in either TrustZone's secure memory or {\mem}.
+A compromised kernel cannot access them. {\mem} is also unmapped from the normal-world SMMU, so it cannot be accessed via malicious DMA.
+An attacker may attempt to exploit the {\npu} to copy data from {\mem} to unprotected memory. {\sys} mitigates this by 1) unmapping the {\npu}'s MMIO region from the normal-world kernel; and 2) restricting the {\npu} to access only {\mem} regions.

-\textbf{Bypassing {\sys} Protection}: First, an attacker may attempt to bypass {\sys}'s memory protection. {\sys} leverages S2PT to isolate physical memory and MMIO regions from the untrusted kernel.
-Since S2PT configuration is restricted to EL2, it remains inaccessible to a compromised kernel.
-Second, an attacker may attempt to bypass DMA protection by maliciously configuring the SMMU.
-To prevent this, {\sys} unmaps the SMMU's MMIO region in the S2PT, ensuring all SMMU configuration attempts are intercepted by the Flex-Monitor.
-Furthermore, all SMMU page table pages are unmapped in the S2PT, preventing modification by the untrusted kernel.
-Third, {\sys} employs an On-demand Protection mechanism to reduce overhead.
-An attacker might try to modify the Flex-Monitor's code, S2PT, or SMMU page tables when protection is disabled. {\sys} counters this by utilizing the EL3 component of the Flex-Monitor to verify the integrity of the Flex-Monitor's code and data, ensuring any modifications are detected.
+\textbf{Bypassing {\sys}}: The protection of {\sys} is based on the S2PT and SMMU, which cannot be tampered or bypassed by the compromised kernel.
+For the on-demand protection, the EL3 part of the Flex-Monitor verifies the integrity of the Flex-Monitor's code and data, so attackers cannot modify the Flex-Monitor's code, data, or page tables while the protection is disabled.

-\textbf{Response Tampering}: {\sys} ensures that responses are generated based on specific user inputs and model weights.
-It produces a response proof containing the request hash, response hash, and a signature.
-While a malicious kernel might attempt to tamper with the response once it enters the normal world, the proof is signed with the {\sys} Framework's private key, which resides solely in the secure world.
-This allows any party to verify the response's integrity.
-An attacker might also attempt to feed fake input and model weights to the {\npu} to generate a fake response. {\sys} prevents this by restricting the {\npu} to access only {\mem} pages, the content of which cannot be modified by the untrusted kernel.
+\textbf{Response Tampering}: {\sys} guarantees that responses are generated from the specific user inputs and model weights.
+The response proof contains the request hash, the response hash, and a signature signed with the private key of the {\sys} Framework, so any party (e.g., a remote device) can verify the response's integrity.